 - Actionable written recommendations with product links, measurements, and prioritized next steps

 This model is particularly well-suited to downsizing clients.
-It's cost-effective, doesn't require an in-person walk-through for preliminary planning, and gives homeowners the design confidence to make decisions on their own after the session.
+It's cost-effective, doesn't require an in-person walk-through for preliminary planning, and gives clients the design confidence to make decisions on their own after the session.
 Virtual staging offers extreme cost transparency, running $300-$600 compared to $2,000-$6,000 for physical staging.

 Sustainable Minimalism Meets Aging-in-Place Design

-Two distinct but complementary movements—sustainable minimalism and aging-in-place design—are converging in 2026 to shape how downsizing spaces are planned.
+Two distinct but complementary movements, sustainable minimalism and aging-in-place design, are converging in 2026 to shape how downsizing spaces are planned.
 The Joint Center for Housing Studies projects that households headed by an adult age 80 and over will more than double between 2021 and 2040 to nearly 17 million, creating massive demand for accessible design solutions.

 Aging-in-place principles fold naturally into downsizing projects for older clients.
 Currently, 75% of adults age 50+ want to stay in their current home for as long as possible, and 43% anticipate needing modifications to make that work.
 The top planned upgrades are heavily concentrated in bathrooms and entryways: